City Guide for: Kirkenes, Norway

 Activities

-• Visit St. George Chapel
+• Visit the ruins of St. George Chapel

-• Fishing in the Neiden River (with appropriate permits)
+• Salmon fishing in Neiden River (seasonal)

 • Hiking in the surrounding forests